Enterprise Policy Manager

 • Policy name: The name of the cooldown policy that matched the package.

-• Policy description: The policy description field, which you can use to include internal guidance — for example, who to contact, a link to the exemption process, or a link to internal documentation.
+• Policy description: The policy description field, which you can use to include internal guidance — for example, who to contact, or a link to internal documentation.

 • Policy ID: The unique identifier for the policy action, for reference and troubleshooting.